IEntin/ClientServer/docs/README.md

 4GB RAM\
 4 cores

-Note: current gcc versions have well documented problems with thread sanitizer.\
+Note: current gcc versions have documented problems with thread sanitizer.\
 For this reason all TSAN builds are made by clang++.\
 This limitation will be removed as soon as new versions of gcc/g++ are available.